 Antibodies used were suitable for application on both human and murine tissue, therefore FFPE sections of C57BL/6 mouse brain (for NRP-1) and pancreas (for GLP-1 and SST), obtained courtesy of Chris Keating (University of Sheffield), were used as positive controls.
 Stained sections were examined with an Olympus H-2 light microscope (Olympus Ltd, KeyMed, UK) and cells stained positive for GLP-1, NRP-1 and SST were counted.
 Images were captured (NIS Elements Imaging Software, Nikon, UK) and NRP-1+ cells were compared to GLP-1+ and SST+ cells to assess for colocalisation.

 Assessment for colocalisation was performed by two independent observers (JW and AG) and results were compared.
 Colocalisation was confirmed by the presence of positive staining in the same cell identified on adjacent sections.
-As counting the frequency of single cells stained with two markers is a subjective assessment, inter and intra observer error was performed. histopatholigist.
+As counting the frequency of single cells stained with two markers is a subjective assessment, inter and intra observer error was performed.

 2.3.4 NRP-1 immunohistochemical staining of human colonic epithelium